maidsafe-archive/deps_downloader/README.md

 # deps_downloader
 Cli to download assets and libraries on demand for your project.
 Inspired by electron-download but more universal.

+**Note this repository is no longer maintained.
+For the latest on the SAFE Network project please see [safenetwork.tech](https://safenetwork.tech/) or our community forum [safenetforum.org](https://safenetforum.org/)**

 ## Installation